645engineering/dress-code/README.md

-# dress-code
+# Dress Code

-Dress code for our projects, from editor configuration to Rubocop rules
+This repo stores all of our code style configuration, from our editor config to Rubocop rules.